What If You Could Diagnose Cancer With A Tampon?

-There's a small, but increasingly vocal group of experts and advocates who are pushing forward a movement that hopes to legitimize the use of menstrual blood as a diagnostic tool.
+There's a small, but increasingly vocal group of experts and advocates who are pushing forward a movement that hopes to legitimise the use of menstrual blood as a diagnostic tool.

 Advertisement